roman-milk/roman-milk.github.io/glory-hole-chaperone.md

  "Hmf," grunted Janie.

  I pulled out onto the road and across to the park.
 Janie didn't say anything but she looked at me quizzically as I parked the car.
-Report_Story #2